 In the case of a CPM File Transfer to a single recipient and more than one file is to be sent, each set of file descriptors SHALL be sent in separate m-lines as described in [RFC5547];

 If the request is to send one or more files, the CPM Client SHALL validate that the size of a file being sent does not exceed the provisioned Max File Transfer Size value before continuing with the above procedures.

+If the recipient’s capability indicates thumbnail support and the sending CPM Client supports it as well, , the sending CPM Client SHALL include a thumbnail in the SDP of the SIP INVITE request by using the file-icon attribute as defined in [RFC5547].

+NOTE: the method to determine the thumbnail capability by the CPM Clients is out of scope of this specification

 NOTE: If there is more than one recipient, to transfer multiple files is not supported.

 When the MSRP 200 “OK” response for the last MSRP SEND is received, or when an MSRP REPORT is received when a success report was requested: